-This time of year is all about resolutions and goal setting.
-I look back on our travels so far as a family, and I still can’t believe that we were able to pull off our family travel goals of becoming a nomadic family!
+Looking back on our travels so far as a family, I still can’t believe that we were able to pull off our family travel goals of becoming a nomadic family!
 Since 2018, we have been traveling full-time and raising our kids as worldschoolers in the process.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.